Toprak Razgatlıoğlu

-Toprak Razgatlıoğlu (born 16 October 1996) is a Turkish motorcycle racer competing in the Superbike World Championship aboard a factory-team Yamaha YZF-R1.
-He won the 2021 Superbike World Championship, ending Jonathan Rea's 6-year long reign.
-Razgatlıoğlu is the first Turkish World Champion in the Superbike history.
+Toprak Razgatlıoğlu (born 16 October 1996) is a Turkish motorcycle road racer who currently races for ROKiT BMW Motorrad WorldSBK Team in the Superbike World Championship.
+Razgatlıoğlu currently has three Superbike World Championship titles: 2021 with the Yamaha factory Superbike team, ending Jonathan Rea's six-year reign, 2024 with BMW, the manufacturer's first title and 2025.
+He is the first Turkish Superbike World Champion and the rider with the most wins for both Yamaha and BMW in the championship, with 37 and 39 total victories, respectively.

+He is well known for his 'stoppie' celebration.
+He is also known for his dominating record, being called a Superbike equivalent to Marc Márquez.
+He is set to race for the Prima Pramac Racing team on board a Yamaha YZR-M1 in 2026, a year before the new 2027 regulations, and in doing so will become the first MotoGP rider hailing from Turkey.
+He will become the first WSBK rider since Loris Baz to switch to MotoGP and the first WSBK champion since Ben Spies.

 Early life

-Born in Alanya, Razgatlıoğlu is the second son of famous Turkish stunt motorcyclist Arif Razgatlıoğlu who was known as Tek teker Arif which means Wheelie Arif.
+Born in Alanya, Razgatlıoğlu is the second son of Turkish stunt motorcyclist Arif Razgatlıoğlu who was known as "Tek Teker Arif" ("Wheelie Arif").
 His father died, together with his girlfriend who was riding on the pillion seat, following a motorcycle accident in Antalya on 17 November 2017.
-As a practising Muslim, Razgatlıoğlu stands away during the traditional spraying of Prosecco on the podium following races, due to the prohibition of drinking alcohol in Islam.

 Career

 Early career

-He competed in the Red Bull MotoGP Rookies Cup in 2013 and 2014, finishing 10th and 6th overall respectively.
+Razgatlıoğlu competed in the Red Bull MotoGP Rookies Cup in 2013 and 2014, finishing 10th and 6th overall respectively.
 He finished first in the 7th race of the 2014 season in Sachsenring, Germany.

-He won his debut race in the European Superstock 600 Championship on 5 October 2014 at Magny Cours aboard a Kawasaki ZX-6R.
+Razgatlıoğlu won his debut race in the European Superstock 600 Championship on 5 October 2014 at Magny Cours aboard a Kawasaki ZX-6R.

-He won the 2015 European Superstock 600 Championship aboard a Kawasaki ZX-6R.
+Razgatlıoğlu won the 2015 European Superstock 600 Championship aboard a Kawasaki ZX-6R.

 Superbike World Championship

 Razgatlıoğlu was an upcoming performer with Turkish Puccetti Kawasaki racing team from 2018 and was partnered with factory Kawasaki riders Jonathan Rea and Leon Haslam for the 2019 Suzuka 8 Hours, a track endurance race.
 Due to not being allowed to ride with the other two taking turns throughout the race, Razgatlıoğlu soon left the Kawasaki marque to become a factory Yamaha rider from 2020.
 He became World Champion in 2021 after finishing 2nd in Race 1 at the Mandalika International Street Circuit.

+Under contract to Yamaha in the Superbike class from 2020 until 30 November 2023, Razgatlıoğlu was prevented by Yamaha from testing his 2024 BMW machine at an official test held immediately after the 2023 season-end race at Jerez in late October/early November, when Jonathan Rea, previously with Kawasaki Racing Team and Razgatlıoğlu's direct replacement, was allowed to participate on his new Yamaha.

+Razgatlıoğlu was offered a test on 22/23 November with gagging conditions attached, but chose to wait until 4 December when out of contract to Yamaha.
+He rode the BMW over two days at Portimão, followed by another test at Jerez.